 KK: They were more senior than we were, so, as an actor, it’s very difficult to say that I want to catch up with them, but I want to steal the attractive parts of those people and try to make my own characters, and I want to grow with them.

 BH: Is there any other interesting stories or memories from Guilala that you have?

 KK: Guilala was kind of an old story for me.
 All the characters had to practice the Neci-Coma dance in one small room, so it looks like it’s a religion.
 So the first time I saw that scene was very interesting to me.
 I thought, I’m out of place; I’m in a very strange place! (laughs) Why am I here? (laughs)

 BH: What did you think about the film once you saw it?
 What was your opinion on the finished film?

-KK: About heroes, you have heroes in America, like Batman and Superman and Spider-Man.
+KK: You have heroes in America, like Batman, Superman, and Spider-Man.
 But Kamen Rider is Japan’s world-famous hero, so I’m very proud that I’m involved in that, the Kamen Rider series.
 I think heroes are very important for everybody.
 When children grow up, they are usually an admirer of their own heroes.
-But, even after I started to become one of the Kamen Riders, I feel how important it is to give dreams and those feelings a hero can provide children.
+But, even after I became one of the Kamen Riders, I [still] feel how important it is to give dreams and those feelings a hero can provide to children.
 So I’m very proud of it.

 I’m very happy to be one of the Kamen Riders, which can give dreams to children all over the world.
-The readers of this (interview), I hope they will keep having the same dream as children.
+I hope the readers of this [interview] will keep having the same dreams as children.
 I want to cherish that kind of feeling, even if I am an adult now.
 As a singer and actor, I want to cherish that kind of feeling.
-I want to share with my fans and readers and children who admire heroes this special kind of feeling that I have cherished, and I always want to be part of it.
+I want to share with my fans, the readers, and children who admire heroes this special kind of feeling that I have cherished, and I always want to be part of it.
 I want to be someone who can give those kind of feelings.